 Students can apply for the IR Major or declare the IR minor at the end of their second year of studies at UBC.

-Prospective students wishing to enter 1st or 2nd year studies at UBC with the goal of studying International Relations, should apply to UBC, select the Faculty of Arts as their program option, and then work on meeting the prerequisites for the IR major during their first two years of study.
+Students wishing to enter 1st or 2nd year studies at UBC with the goal of studying International Relations, should apply to UBC, select the Faculty of Arts as their program option, and then work on meeting the prerequisites for the IR major (noted below) during their first two years of study.

-Students transferring from other post-secondary institutions who expect to have at least 54 transfer credits upon admission to UBC, should first apply to UBC* and then apply to the International Relations major.
+Students transferring from other post-secondary institutions to UBC for their 3rd year of studies (at least 54 transfer credits), should first apply to UBC and then apply to the International Relations major.

-Starting in 2023W, the IR Major Program will be making some changes to its admission process.
-Most students will still admitted based on their cumulative average, but a small number of spaces will be reserved each year for consideration based on a combination of grades and supplemental materials.
-Students interested in the major who have an average below 80% are advised to submit supplemental materials with their application.
+The IR Major Program will be making some permanent changes to its admission process that will come into effect for students planning to begin the program in 2023W.
+Most students will still be admitted based on their cumulative average.
+Moving forward, approximately 15-20 new spaces have been created in the program and will be reserved each year for assessment based on a combination of factors, including grades and supplemental materials.
+Applicants who anticipate that they will attain an average below 80% are advised to submit supplemental materials with their application.

-- enrollment in the Faculty of Arts at the University of British Columbia;
+- enrolment in the Faculty of Arts at the University of British Columbia;

 - completion of 54 or more credits;

-- completion of at least one of the lower level requirements below; however, it is strongly recommended that students complete all of the lower level requirements prior to third year:
+- completion of at least one of the lower level requirements below; however, it is strongly recommended that students complete all of the lower level requirements prior to entering their third year:

 - Requirement 1: Economics 101 and Economics 102